syncfusion-content/javascript-docs/js/api/ejRTE.md

         that helps them to apply rich text formats to the text entered in the text area. </p></textarea>
    <script>
-    // Initializes the RTE with the clear tools value specified.
+    // Initializes the RTE with the specified clear tools value.
     $("#rteSample").ejRTE({ tools: {
             clear: ["clearFormat", "clearAll"]
             }